yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-1720">

 <p>
-This is the second semester of introductory topics in physics and covers the following topics; gravitation, electricity & magnetism, and optics.
+This is the second semester of introductory topics in physics and covers the following topics: gravitation, electricity & magnetism, and optics.
 Like PHYS 1710 this course is 5 credits with a discussion section.
 <br>
 <br>
 The text is the same as PHYS 1710 and you can expect to cover chapters 21-35.
 <br>
 <br>
-Here is a copy of the syllabus from when prof. basseler taught the course <a href="https://collab.its.virginia.edu/syllabi/public/dae98f12-1310-4f62-aed9-f1ab0625c5db">syllabus</a>
+Here is a copy of the syllabus from when Prof. Basseler taught the course <a href="https://collab.its.virginia.edu/syllabi/public/dae98f12-1310-4f62-aed9-f1ab0625c5db">syllabus</a>
 <br>
 <br>
-Prerequisites: Calculus 1(MATH 1310) and 2(MATH 1320), Introductory Physics I(PHYS 1710)  or General Physics I(PHYS 1425), and Calculus 3(MATH 2310) is a corequisite.
+Prerequisites: Calculus 1 (MATH 1310) and 2 (MATH 1320), Introductory Physics I (PHYS 1710)  or General Physics I (PHYS 1425), and Calculus 3 (MATH 2310) is a corequisite.
 </p>
 </div>
 </div>